aningooo/ToDoApp_HCI584/README.md

 # ToDoApp_HCI584
-A weekly to-do list App for HCI584 at ISU
+A weekly to-do list App (with Tkinter)  for HCI584 at ISU

 Folders:
-doc: document of the app (to be added)
+doc: document of the app (updated)
 module: contain modules/functions (to be added)
 data: to be added
-flask: to be added